-TTM's engineered systems are mostly sold to the aerospace and defense market, primarily tier one subcontractors but also directly to government agencies.
-Due, in part, to an increasing global threat environment, according to the United States Department of Defense Fiscal Year 2023 Budget Request Overview Book, U.S. defense spending has been growing steadily in the mid-single digit range with the most recent FY 2023 budget expected to grow in the 10% range.
-In addition, foreign governments, particularly North Atlantic Treaty Organization (NATO) members, have pledged to increase their defense spending which will likely drive foreign military sales (FMS) for U.S. defense contractors.
+TTM's engineered systems are sold primarily to the aerospace and defense market, generally tier one subcontractors but also directly to government agencies (both domestic and allied foreign governments).
+Due, in part, to an increasing global threat environment, according to the United States Department of Defense Fiscal Year 2024 Budget Request Overview Book, the President's U.S. Department of Defense budget request grew by nearly \$100 billion, or 13.4% over the two-year period, from the FY22 request to the FY24 request.
 Finally, due to modernization priorities, an increased proportion of defense budgets is geared towards defense electronics such as radar, communications, and surveillance.
 These are the key markets for our engineered systems products.

 TTM's RF microwave/microelectronic assemblies are also used in complete defense electronic systems and sold to tier one subcontractors.
-They benefit from increasing electronics in defense programs as well as increased focused on solid state active electronically scanned array (AESA) radar systems.
+They benefit from increasing electronics in defense programs as well as increased focus on solid state active electronically scanned array (AESA) radar systems.
 Based on our internal market intelligence, we expect this market to grow faster than the overall defense market as well.

-TTM is also offering several product lines of high-volume commercial RF components.
+TTM also offers a variety of high-volume commercial RF components product lines.
 These components are utilized by TTM's customers to achieve advance signal conditioning in transceiver applications for 5G and other communication systems.
 Examples of RF components offered are: Hybrid and Directional Couplers, Baluns, Power Dividers, and RF Resistors.
-All these products are highly engineered to meet the customers' critical high performance and size requirements.
-The growth of the 5G transceiver market is expected to exceed the overall telecommunications market growth over the next several years.
+All of these products are highly engineered to meet the customers' critical high performance and size requirements.
+The growth of the 5G transceiver market is expected to exceed overall telecommunications market growth over the next several years.